 i.
 Gastroenteritis and norovirus

-Gastroenteritis and norovirus are stomach diseases that are followed by nausea, vomiting and diarrhea.
+Gastroenteritis and norovirus are stomach diseases that are followed by nausea, vomiting, and diarrhea.
 Gastroenteritis is highly contagious and caused by bacteria or viruses.
-Norovirus is mainly spread by contaminated food or person to person transmission.
+Norovirus is mainly spread by contaminated food or person-to-person transmission.
 The recovery time is 1-2 days.
 There is no specific medication to treat norovirus, but drinking plenty of water can make this condition less severe.
 Avoidance of spicy and contaminated food can prevent gastroenteritis.

 ii.
 Common cold

 The common cold is at its peak in the winter season.
-It is a respiratory disease that is characterized by a stuffy nose, sore throat and coughing.
+It is a respiratory disease that is characterized by a stuffy nose, sore throat, and coughing.
 Common cold takes only one day to develop and lasts typically for 7-10 days.
 There is no specific medication to treat the common cold, but nasal spray and over-the-counter medication can alleviate symptoms.

 iii.
 Bronchitis

 It is characterized by inflammation in bronchial tubes.
 The more common symptom of bronchitis is coughing, which may bring up mucus after a few days.
-It is mainly caused in winters due to environmental changes and constant irritants such as dust, fumes, smog, etc. The recovery time of bronchitis is 7-10 days.
+It is mainly caused in winter due to environmental changes and constant irritants such as dust, fumes, smog, etc. The recovery time of bronchitis is 7-10 days.
 It can be prevented by staying at home.
 In addition, over-the-counter medication and cough drops will help people get better within a week.

 iv.
 The flu

-It is a respiratory disease that affects the nose, throat and lungs.
+It is a respiratory disease that affects the nose, throat, and lungs.
 Due to its contagious nature, it can spread from one person to another person through coughing, sneezing, or even talking.
-The common symptoms of flu are fever, cough, chest congestion, chills, and fatigue.
+The common symptoms of the flu are fever, cough, chest congestion, chills, and fatigue.
 The recovery time for flu is 5-7 days.
-The primary flu treatment is the influenza vaccination, which can be injected before the winter season or when you’re suffering from flu.
+The primary flu treatment is the influenza vaccination, which can be injected before the winter season or when you’re suffering from the flu.

 v.
 Pneumonia